julianburr/julianburr.de/src/pages/til/using-a-monorepo-for-your-custom-github-actions.md

 ## The "solution"

-You can get around both restrictions with a "simple" workaround.
+You can get past both restrictions with a "simple" workaround.
 It takes advantage of the fact that you can reference custom actions by pointing to a locally checked out directory containing the `action.yml`.
 So, in order to point to a private custom action and/or to an action in a monorepo, all you need to do is check out that repo in your workflow and then pointing to the local folder with the action in question.

 ```bash
 # Example folder structure in your `github-actions-monorepo` repo